DannyGilligan/chocelegance-resubmission/README.md

 <!-- User Story -->
 <td>
-As a role user, I can see the current total of my shopping cart, so that I can stay informed of the amount I am spending.
+As a user, I can see the current total of my shopping cart, so that I can stay informed of the amount I am spending.
 </td>

 <!-- Status -->